demonich/Gamesir-T4-Nova-Lite-Linux-Guide/README.md

 ### 1.2.1.2.
 Via Firmware Update Software for Windows </summary>

-You should do this steps on Windows (you can try use some winPE iso's..., virtual machine however is not acceptable for this)
+Windows PC is required for this.
+Virtual machine is not acceptable.
+You can try use some WinPE iso's...

 Open [official guide](https://doc.xiaoji.com/zh/t4nlite/detail/1192.html)